kanidm/kanidm/book/src/entry_management.md

 # Entry Management

 Kanidm supports a SCIM based entry management/migration process.
-This process allows configuration management tools such an ansible or salt to deploy json formatted person and group records that can be imported to the server.
+This process allows configuration management tools such Ansible or Salt to deploy JSON formatted person and group records that can be imported to the server.

 ## Migration Path